NVIDIA/sentiment-discovery/README.md

 ## Setup
 ### Install
-Install the sentiment_discovery package with `pip setup.py install` in order to run the modules/scripts within this repo.
+Install the sentiment_discovery package with `python3 setup.py install` in order to run the modules/scripts within this repo.

 ### Python Requirements
 At this time we only support python3.